 Fiona McCrossin graduated from Sydney University with a Marine Science and Zoology major in 1979, having been elected Vice President of its Biological Society in the same year.
 Since then she has worked with many NGOs; including the Wilderness Action Group of NSW, South East Forest Alliance, Total Environment Centre and Colong Foundation for Wilderness.
 Fiona considers her greatest achievement for the environment her relentless pursuit for an extended national park system in the south east forests of NSW, particularly the protection and restoration of the identified Coolangubra Wilderness, for which she worked for 25 years.
 Fiona believes that legislation should reflect best practice science and sees wilderness as the strongest method of legislative protection for a natural area.
 Parallel to her work with NGOs, Fiona has worked as a science teacher, instigating and mentoring environment groups in public and independent schools since 1982.
 She has also worked as a tutor at the Universities of Sydney and NSW.
 In 2009 Fiona was awarded Green Teacher of NSW for her work at North Sydney Boys High.

 Dr Haydn Washington is an environmental scientist of 35 years experience, having worked in CSIRO, as an environmental consultant and as Research Manager of the Blue Mountains World Heritage Institute.
 He is Hon.
 Secretary of the Colo Committee that led the campaign for Wollemi NP in the 1970s, and has been Director and Acting CEO of the Nature Conservation Council of NSW.
-He is the author of 4 books on the environment – ‘Ecosolutions’ (1991), ‘A Sense of Wonder ‘(2002), ‘The Wilderness Knot’ (2009) and ‘Climate Change Denial: heads in the sand’ due to be published in 2011.
+He is the author of 4 books on the environment – ‘Ecosolutions’ (1991), ‘A Sense of Wonder ‘(2002), ‘The Wilderness Knot’ (2009) and ‘Climate Change Denial: heads in the sand’ (2011).
 He completed his PhD ‘The Wilderness Knot’ at the University of Western Sydney in 2007.